jnchaba/advent-of-code-2024/README.md

 - This year I have chosen Go (GoLang) as the programming language to solve the problems.

 ## Directory Map
-- This directory map will be updated on each commit as new files are introduced ()
+- This directory map will be updated on each commit as new files are introduced.

 ```
 .